 The bill aims to promote sustainable technology and resilience by allowing local governments in Washington to waive utility connection charges for organizations engaged in industrial symbiosis.
 Industrial symbiosis involves the collaborative exchange of materials, energy, water, and byproducts among businesses to optimize resource use and reduce environmental impacts.
-The legislation recognizes the importance of combining technological innovations with efforts to reduce greenhouse gas emissions and environmental degradation.
-By waiving connection charges, local governments can encourage the development and utilization of this environmentally friendly practice, which is seen as beneficial both economically and environmentally.
+The legislation recognizes the importance of combining technological innovations with efforts to combat climate change and environmental degradation.
+By waiving connection charges, local governments can encourage the development and utilization of these sustainable practices, which are deemed beneficial both environmentally and economically.

 Substitute Bill: 35.92.385, 84.36.043